Stem Cells as a Promising Therapy for Liver and Kidney Diseases

 Stem Cells in Kidney Repair

-De la même manière, thérapie des cellules souches is being explored as a potential treatment for kidney diseases.
+De la même manière, thérapie par cellules souches is being explored as a potential treatment for kidney diseases.
 While the kidney’s regenerative capacity is more limited than the liver’s, stem cells can still contribute to kidney repair through several mechanisms:

 Direct differentiation: Stem cells can differentiate into kidney cells, such as podocytes and tubular cells, and replace damaged cells.